Park Lane Interchange: History

 The station is located below Park Lane Bus Station, which opened in May 1999, as a replacement for the former Sunderland Central Bus Station.

 Along with other stations on the line between Fellgate and South Hylton, the station is fitted with vitreous enamel panels designed by artist, Morag Morrison.
 Each station uses a different arrangement of colours, with strong colours used in platform shelters and ticketing areas, and a more neutral palate for external elements.

 Facilities

-The station houses a Nexus TravelShop, as well as various retail outlets, including a newsagent, coffee shop and bakery.
+The station houses a newsagent, coffee shop and bakery.

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms at Park Lane.
 The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which were installed at all stations across the network during the early 2010s.

 A pay and display car park (operated by Sunderland City Council) is available, with 630 spaces, as well as a taxi rank.
 There is also the provision for cycle parking, with six cycle pods available.